-‘Stand your ground’ laws linked to 11 percent rise in U.S. firearm homicides, study says
+‘Stand your ground’ laws linked to 11% rise in U.S. firearm homicides, study says

 Siegel also speculates that another factor may be “required to interact with the presence of a [stand-your-ground] law to result in increased homicide, such as a culture of violent self-defense, a high prevalence of gun ownership, or easier access to guns because of weaker state regulation.”

 Some advocates have promoted stand-your-ground as a way to reduce violence, by ensuring that victims can retaliate against an assailant and deterring crime.
-But the researchers note that no states saw drops in homicide after passing them and that the country as a whole reported “abrupt and sustained” spike in rates of monthly homicide and firearm homicide.
+But the researchers note that no states saw drops in homicide after passing them and that the country as a whole reported an “abrupt and sustained” spike in rates of monthly homicide and firearm homicide.

 Stand-your-ground drew national attention after the fatal shooting of Martin in Sanford, Fla.
 George Zimmerman, a neighborhood watch captain who followed and shot Martin, was acquitted after testifying that Martin attacked him and that he killed the unarmed 17-year-old in self-defense.